soulwing/credo/README.md

 Suppose the private key for a credential is just a simple physical key like those that are used to open a door lock.
 If that were the case, we could put the key inside of a lock box that is secured by another key.
-But then how do we secure the key for the lock box containing the private key for our credential?
+But then how do we secure the key for the lock box?
 We could put the key for our lock box in another lock box, with yet another key, but that's got to end somewhere in order to be useful.

 What if we instead put the private key for our credential into a safe with a combination lock?
 If we gave the combination to Annie, she could open the safe